neelakshimitra/Vasicek-model-project/README.md

 ## 📚 Reference

+### Reference
 Buffoli, A., & Rolfi, D. (2025).
 Estimation and Application of the Vasicek Interest Rate Model.
+PDF included.